 Terry Boddie’s work as a photographer and multidisciplinary artist explores the intersection of history, migration and memory and how these forces impact historical and contemporary photographic representation.

 Boddie’s work as a photographer and multi-disciplinary artist explores the historical and contemporary aspects of memory, migration and globalization.
 The images often blur the distinctions between photography, drawing and painting.
 Boddie received his BFA from NYU Tisch School of the Arts in 1989 and an MFA from Hunter College in 1997.
 Recently, his work has been exhibited in “KREYOL Factory” at the Parc La Villette in Paris, France, and in the show “Infinite Island: Contemporary Caribbean Art” at the Brooklyn Museum.
 His work has also been exhibited at the Smithsonian, The Studio Museum in Harlem, the Bronx Museum of the Arts, and the Philadelphia Museum, The Museum of the Americas, among other venues.
 Awards and honors include the Studio Museum of Harlem Artist In Residence, Center for Photography at Woodstock Fellowship, the New York Foundation for the Arts Fellowship, The Center for Book Arts Artist in Residence, and Marie Sharpe Walsh Artist in Residence.
 Boddie received a 2009 NJ print fellowship from the Brodsky Center, a 2009 Fellowship from the New Jersey State Council on the Arts and a 2011/2012 photography grant from the George and Helen Segal Foundation.
 His work is in the collection at the Philadelphia Museum, The National Museum of African American History and Culture, among others.
 He lives and works in Orange, New Jersey.
-Boddie is a visiting faculty member at Bennington for Spring 2019.
+Boddie was a visiting faculty member at Bennington for Spring 2019 and returns for Spring 2020.